mcinglis/libpp/README.md

 You should have received a copy of the GNU Affero General Public License along with Libpp.
 If not, see <https://gnu.org/licenses/>.

-[Contact me](mailto:me@minglis.id.au) for alternative licensing options.
+[Contact me](mailto:me@minglis.id.au) for commercial licensing options.

 ### Why AGPL?

 [I believe that nonfree software is harmful](http://minglis.id.au/blog/2014/04/09/free-software-free-society.html), and I don't want to contribute to its development at all.
 I believe that a free society must necessarily operate on free software.
 I want to encourage the development of free software, and discourage the development of nonfree software.

 The [GPL](https://gnu.org/licenses/gpl.html) was designed to ensure that the software stays free software; "to ensure that every user has freedom".
 The GPL's protections may have sufficed in 1990, but they don't in 2014.
 The GPL doesn't consider users of a web service to be users of the software implementing that server.
-Thankfully, the [AGPL](https://www.gnu.org/licenses/agpl.html) does.
+Thankfully, the AGPL does.

 The AGPL ensures that if Libpp is used to implement a web service, then the entire source code of that web service must be free software.
 This way, I'm not contributing to nonfree software, whether it's executed locally or provided over a network.